Tshikume/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-backis a script that changes working directory to the previous one 11-lists is a script that lists in long format all files including hidden ones in both current and parent directory 12-file_type is a script to print iamfile in the /tmp directory
+10-backis a script that changes working directory to the previous one 11-lists is a script that lists in long format all files including hidden ones in both current and parent directory 12-file_type is a script to print iamfile in the /tmp directory 13-symbolic_link is a script that crates a symbolic link